-Michael is excited to be back for his sixth year at Cottingham.
+Michael is excited to be back for his eighth year at Cottingham.
 He was born and raised in Toronto and graduated from Royal St. George’s College in 2008 as an Ontario Scholar where he played on many sports teams.
 He received a four-year merit scholarship to attend St. Lawrence University, a liberal arts university in upstate New York.
 There Michael was a four-year member of the men’s varsity squash team and was elected Captain his senior year.
 He was a Scholar Athlete Award recipient recognized by the College Squash Association for his achievements in the classroom as well as a member of the French National Honorary Society, Pi Delta Phi.

 Michael was also a member and selected to be on the All-Academic Liberty League team.
 He graduated from St. Lawrence University Cum Laude in 2012.